MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 This function should be atomic: the implementation has to start another task or a hardware device (often a DMA) to perform the flush.

 As soon as the application performs a new drawing, the Graphics Engine locks the thread.
-It will automatically be unlocked when the BSP will call ``LLUI_DISPLAY_setDrawingBuffer`` at the end of the flush.
+It will automatically be unlocked when the BSP calls ``LLUI_DISPLAY_setDrawingBuffer`` at the end of the flush.

 Display Characteristics
 -----------------------